Maya-Souza/Project_2_APIs/README.md

 2. Web scraping from a specific website (https://countryeconomy.com/national-minimum-wage/turkey) with the objective of getting a dataframe displaying the minimum wage variation in Turkey out of the table below;
    ![](images/web_scraping_table.jpg)

-3. Merging these two dataframes in order to manipulate the data; &nbsp;
+3. Merging these two dataframes in order to manipulate and analyse the data; &nbsp;
 4. Use of an API (https://rapidapi.com/hefesto-technologies-hefesto-technologies-default/api/food-nutrition-information/) that gathers the nutritional information of hundreds of different products.
 The objective was to look for a correlation between caloric value and price variation;
    &nbsp;